anycable/anycable-web/src/blog/multi-tenancy-vs-cables/index.md

 Awesome!
 The only downside is that it's only available since Rails 7.1.

 > We made AnyCable compatible with this feature, but there's more: our Rails integration includes a backport for command callbacks for older Rails versions.
-Just drop [`anycable-rails`][anycable-rails] to your Gemfile and use future Rails APIs!
+Just drop [`anycable-rails`][anycable-rails] into your Gemfile and use future Rails APIs!

 <div class="divider"></div>